The short answer

 Why this gap costs real money

 The customers using AI to pick a contractor are not a fringe.
-In BrightLocal's 2026 survey, 45% of consumers used an AI assistant to find a local business in the past year, up from 6% the year before, which put AI ahead of Yelp as a discovery channel.
-Most of those buyers do not scroll a page of blue links anymore.
-They read the answer, and the answer names two or three companies.
+BrightLocal's 2026 Local Consumer Review Survey found 45% of US consumers used an AI assistant to find a local business in the past year, up from 6% (1,002 respondents), which put AI ahead of Yelp as a discovery channel.
+When a buyer asks an assistant, the answer names two or three companies.
 If your competitor is one of them and you are not, you never entered the race, and you will not even see the leads you lost.

 The specific reasons AI picks the other company